sergeyzolotukhin/learn-java-gradle/docs/aws/RDS.md

 required automatic backup is enable we can heve up to 5 Read replicas

+Aurora
+---
+Performance 3~5 faster MySQL and PostgreSQL store auto scaling auto scale
+2 copy of DV in each AZ, minimum 3 AZ
+Aurora Serverless vs Aurora ???
+Snapshot can be share across account

+DynamoDB
+---
+NoSQL

+store on SSD
+support Document and key-value data model spread across 3 data centers in different region eventually (by default) and strong consistency read

+DAX - DynamoDB Accelerator - is a cache service

 Other
 ---
 Redshift - data warehouse - OLAP